jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/deployment-strategies.md

 <Callout icon="📘" theme="info">
   **Note**

-  Protected variations are supported for <Anchor label="Real-time model deployments" title="Real-Time Deployments" href="/docs/real-time-deployments">Real-time model deployments</Anchor> only on hybrid deployments.
+  Protected variations are supported for [Real-time model deployments](/docs/real-time-deployments) only on hybrid deployments.
 </Callout>

 ### Roles and Permissions